Digitalis purpurea ‘Apricot Beauty’

 Suitable for beginners & gardening with kids

-INDOORS: First sow Digitalis seeds on surface of good quality compost or seed raising mix at any time.
+Sow indoors for quick & early plants: First sow Digitalis seeds on surface of good quality compost or seed raising mix, at any time.

 But do not cover with compost as these seeds need light to germinate.